Summer Housing 2026

 - Each resident must sign a housing contract, which will be available online.
 If you have any questions please contact Monica Armstrong at the Office of Residence Life

-- To be request housing, the housing contract must be submitted by April 18.
+- To request housing, the housing contract must be submitted by April 27.

 - Incomplete housing applications/contracts (due to lack of verification), will be considered late.

-- Requests to be released from the housing contract must be submitted in writing by May 6; otherwise, a late housing contract release fee will be assessed.
+- Requests to be released from the housing contract must be submitted in writing at least 7 days before the check in date; otherwise, a late housing contract release fee will be assessed.
 Students who notify Residence Life after their assigned move in date, that they will not be living on campus will be financially liable for the full amount of the summer’s housing fee to which they were assigned.

 On-Campus Employers: